 Thanks for reporting all these issues,

-#4 Updated by Mark Abraham about 9 years ago
+#4 Updated by Mark Abraham almost 10 years ago

 Hmm OK.
 The main value of the force field reorganization was elsewhere, I suppose.